taylorlapeyre/taylorlapeyre.github.io/README.md

 ***This is my website.
-It uses Jekyll to generate itself and is hosted on Github.**
+It uses Jekyll to generate itself and is hosted on Github.***

-### Type:
+**Typefaces:**

-It uses Helvetica/Airal for body and heading text, and [Xtreem](http://www.myfonts.com/fonts/mawns/xtreem/) for the main header.
+This website uses Helvetica or Arial for body and heading text, and [Xtreem](http://www.myfonts.com/fonts/mawns/xtreem/) for the main header.